by Katie Denis

 - Half of senior leaders say their company culture encourages vacation, compared to just 30 percent of non-managers.

 - Senior leaders are far more likely to believe management (59% to 39%) and their colleagues (61% to 42%) support them taking time off than non-managers.

-Could it be that the reason Americans are leaving 662 million vacation days on the table is because we aren’t talking about time off in the right way?
+Could it be that the reason Americans are leaving millions of vacation days on the table is that we aren’t talking about time off in the right way?
 Take Millennial employees, for example: more than three in five young workers say they hear nothing, mixed, or negative messages about taking time off.
 Yet the managers we researched overwhelmingly agreed that vacation time improves health and well-being, boosts morale, alleviates burnout, improves focus, and renews commitment to the job.
 This disparity between senior leaders and non-managers is clearly a communications problem, not a matter of a discouraging manager.

 One of the best ways to encourage time off really is just using your vacation days—we’re talking to you, 61 percent of senior leaders who leave vacation time on the table.
 The non-verbal messages we send in the workplace can speak more loudly than anything we can say.

 If you consider how many layers of the workforce the message needs to reach, we can't afford to assume our vacation cultures are positive or that employees will behave differently from the managers they look up to.
 According to the report, the biggest obstacle is found in the middle:

 Looking at employee levels, communication breaks down among middle managers.
 Caught between the ideals of senior leadership and the practicalities of managing day-to-day operations, middle managers are in a difficult position.
 They are less likely to believe that company culture is supportive of vacation (38%), a sentiment felt by their direct reports.